khaledosman/blockchain-info/frontend/README.md

 ## Environment
 - Environment variables are setup in `.env` file and needs to have the `REACT_APP_` prefix for them to be exported and usable on the frontend, currently this is where the backend url is setup.

-## Caching
+## Caching & Performance

 There are two layers of caching in the app:
-1. On the static assets level, which is via the service worker
+1. On the static assets level, which is via the service worker to support the app being available on dodgy connections or even completely offline
-2. The API data level, which is handled by apollo-client's InMemoryCache
+2. The API data level, which is handled by apollo-client's InMemoryCache, ideally we should switch to a localStorage or indexDB solution in the future to support caching of the first requests aswell
+3. JavaScript chunks are code-splitted, lazy-loaded and prefetched using webpack's dynamic imports and magic comments
+4. all components are pure components via `memo`

 ## Deployment
 - The app can be deployed to a static server after running `yarn build`
 - To deploy to an s3 bucket setup for webhosting use `aws sync --delete dist/ s3://<S3_BUCKET_NAME>`
-- A CloudFront distribution should be added on top of the S3 bucket as a CDN layer for scalability and better availability
+- A CloudFront distribution should be added on top of the S3 bucket as a CDN layer for scalability, caching and better availability

 ## TODO
 - Styling / css
 - Create dynamic table component to better render the results
 - Enable Apollo Client's Automatic Persisted Queries on the frontend
+- Proper PWA handling such as "Content cached for offline usage" message, click-to-update functionality, caching non-graphql GET requests, "user is online/offline" messages as implemented [here](https://github.com/khaledosman/create-react-pwa) or [here](https://github.com/khaledosman/wikipedia-page)